sonalikhedkar/Animal--Wellness-Project/Documentation/SRS.md

 ### Performance

-- The server must be able to support an unlimited number of devices, i.e., it must place no restrictions on the number of gadgets that can be used simultaneously.
+- The server must be able to support an unlimited number of devices.
+- Response time: The system should respond within a certain time frame (e.g., less than 3 seconds) to user actions like browsing pets or making a purchase.
 - A limitless amount of active client payments must be supported by the server, and payments must never be lost.
+-

 ### Security